Make Your Care Safer

 Death certificates mask the problems by not including “preventable medical error” as either a secondary or primary cause of death.
 They typically state the diagnosis or underlying condition, such as “myocardial infarction (heart attack)” or “sepsis,” even when treatment or diagnostic failures were the actual cause.
 Additionally, the death certificate isn’t always completed by someone who has cared for the patient and therefore can sometimes be incorrect and very difficult to change after it is issued.

 And, in addition to this gap in surveillance, transparency is impeded by fear.
 Organizations and clinicians are often fearful to be transparent with patients and families about medical errors that have occurred due to fear of litigation, blame or loss of reputation.
-A focus on system failures instead of individual blame and transparency of all patient harm and death is key to improving transparency.
+A focus on high reliability systems instead of individual blame and transparency of all patient harm and death is key to improving transparency.
 Programs like CANDOR (Communication and Optimal Resolution), supported by the Agency for Healthcare Research and Quality (AHRQ), when properly implemented, also drive transparency in addition to improving patient outcomes, saving money, and fostering continuous learning.
 Zero harm is not achievable without transparency as the first step.

 There is misalignment between the goals of healthcare organizations, clinicians, payors, and patients.
 Our current care delivery model was designed to pay for care for existing disease, not to promote wellness and prevent illness.
 Healthcare organizations and clinicians are generally paid according to the volume of hospitalizations, visits, and procedures completed, rather than by quality and safety-related patient outcomes.
 This incentivizes unnecessary care or overtreatment, which increases both the cost and risk of harm.
 In addition, care and procedures (e.g. hip and knee replacements) are rapidly moving to ambulatory settings where the payment policy necessary to drive the quality and safety of outcomes is especially lacking.
 While there has been much attention to patient safety in the last 20 years and some success around specific risks like central line-associated bloodstream infections (CLABSI) and catheter-associated urinary tract infections (CAUTI), these are just the tip of the iceberg of preventable harm.
 Despite the best intentions of those on the frontline, we will never reach zero harm in healthcare until financial incentives for healthcare organizations are aligned with the goal of systemic prevention of all-cause harm in all care settings.